CPP-AP 3.0.1

 Apart from the common parameters listed above, for optional arguments you can also specify the following parameters:

-2. implicit_value - A value which will be set for an argument if only it's flag is parsed from the command-line but no values follow.
+2. implicit_values - A list of values which will be set for an argument if only its flag but no values are parsed from the command-line.

 // example